TxyShannon/Relevance-WARDEN_SCDFXIBM/README.md

 ## Members
 - Shannon Tan [![LinkedIn badge 1](https://img.shields.io/badge/LinkedIn-Connect-Blue.svg)](linkedin.com/in/txy-shannon)

-I have been through several Game Jam, App Development competitions but this is my very first taste of a Hackathon Aiming to provide a beneficial solution to society, I hope to one day pitch the next-big idea!
+I have been through several Game Jam, App Development competitions but this is my very first taste of a Hackathon.
+Aiming to provide a beneficial solution to society, I hope to one day pitch the next-big idea!

 - Tan Tian Shou